Non-symmetric L\'evy-type operators: Introduction

 Here $c(x)$, $b(x)$, $a_{ij}(x)$ and $N(x,dz)$ are called coefficients, and need to satisfy certain natural conditions.
 The coefficients model the infinitesimal behaviour of a particle at the point $x$.
 For instance, the vector $b(x)$ defines the drift, while $N(x,B)$ is the intensity of jumps from $x$ to the set $x+B\subset \Rd$.

-The case of constant coefficients, i.e., when $c(x)\equiv c$, $b(x)\equiv b$, $a_{ij}(x)\equiv a_{ij}$ and $N(x,dz)\equiv N(dz)$, leads to convolution semigroups of operators or L{\'e}vy processes, or L{\'e}vy flights, which are prevalent in probability, PDEs, physics, finance and statistics \cite{MR1833689}, \cite{WOS:000266711700004}.
-In this case there is a well established one-to-one correspondence between the process, the semigroup and the operator $\mathfrak{L}$ \cite{MR3185174}.
+The case of constant coefficients, i.e., when $c(x)\equiv c$, $b(x)\equiv b$, $a_{ij}(x)\equiv a_{ij}$ and $N(x,dz)\equiv N(dz)$, leads to convolution semigroups of operators or L{\'e}vy processes, which are prevalent in probability, PDEs, physics, finance and statistics \cite{MR1833689}, \cite{WOS:000266711700004}.
+In this case there is a well-established one-to-one correspondence between the process, the semigroup and the operator $\mathscr{L}$ \cite{MR3185174}.

 It is extremely important to understand operators with $x$-dependent coefficients.
 Due to the Courr{\`e}ge-Waldenfels theorem, the infinitesimal generator of a Feller semigroup with a sufficiently rich domain is a L{\'e}vy-type operator; see \cite[Theorem~2.21]{MR3156646}, \cite[Theorem~4.5.21]{MR1873235}.
 However, it is a highly non-trivial task to construct an operator semigroup for a given L{\'e}vy-type operator with rough (non-constant) coefficients.
 To resolve the problem many authors follow a scheme known as {\it the parametrix method}, whose primary role is to provide a candidate for the integral kernel of the semigroup in question (we list references later on in this section).
 Each usage of the method brings about different technical difficulties to overcome that depend on the class of coefficients under consideration, but most applications follow a characteristic pattern, e.g., the decomposition of the candidate kernel into {\it a zero order approximation} and {\it a remainder}.